 Let’s be honest.
 When it comes to big pharma and the FDA the secret handshake isn’t that secret.
 The FDA just approved a more potent Fentanyl for who knows what reason.
 Surprisingly, the FDA has rescheduled CBD from Schedule IV to Schedule V. The FDA released statements saying CBD is completely harmless and shouldn’t be scheduled due to the fact there’s nothing to schedule.
-The amount of money they’d spend regulating it isn’t worth the chemical’s effect to the conscious mind.
-Currently the Schedule exists for the sake of treaties with other countries.
-If you’d like to learn the history of the Controlled Substances Act click here.
+The amount of money they’d spend regulating it isn’t worth the chemical’s effect on the conscious mind.
+Currently, the Schedule exists for the sake of treaties with other countries.
+If you’d like to learn the history of the Controlled Substances Act please click here.

 The FDA Got it Right?

 This is nothing less than a miracle considering the medical benefits the pharmaceutical companies could gain from the control of the chemical.
 The FDA’s statement proves that they don’t think it is worth the fuss.
 We all know how many products aren’t FDA approved that are actually good for you, so this statement is a little bit surprising, to say the least.